-Dental implants are a versatile treatment that comes in different forms for different dental problems.
-So we have the traditional dental implant that comes in as a single unit, but there are also other options and types.
+Dental implants are versatile treatment that comes in different forms for different dental problems.
+The most common type of dental implant is single-unit implants, but other alternatives provide unique benefits.

 Types of Dental Implants

 - All-on-4 dental implants

 Dental implants always have a root regardless of the type.
 And this root is not only important for anchor, but it is necessary for your oral health.
 Here are some unique oral health aspects that dental implants can produce over other alternatives for tooth loss:

 1- Prevents Bone Loss